 Well, You want to start a business, don’t you?
-Of course you do.
+Of course, you do.
 While starting a business might seem exciting – It is also scary.
 There are so many twists and turn in the process that it may seem really hard to pursue your passion.
 But, many people do get past that.
 Not only did they succeed.
 But, they also left a little guide for people who want to become entrepreneurs.
-A guide before starting a small business, in order to minimize the failure that many start ups are suffering.
+An efficient guide that addresses the factors you need to consider before starting a small business, in order to minimize the failure that many startups are suffering.

 I have to admit, I’m not a stranger to failure.
 A few of my small start-ups failed miserably a few years ago.
 But, after multiple trials and errors.
 I managed to succeed in 2 small businesses that are now generating quite a good source of income for my pocket.
 But, you know, failure is not an option, it’s part of the road.
 While a lot of you might have this intense fear of failure.
 My advice would be to rewire your mindset if you wish to succeed in the future.

 Being a newbie in the business industry is like exploring an uncharted island with a blank map.
 At first, you have no idea where you’re headed and where your journey will lead you.
 But, as time goes on.
 You become more experienced and your blank map will soon have markers of the experiences and lessons you have learned.
 And soon enough, you will master the island.